Updated: Jan 20

 How Does Investing In Solar Help The Australian Energy Sector?

 Solar energy was once the cool new kid on the block.
-It was the technology everyone kept talking about, but didn’t really understand - much like the movie ‘Inception’.
-We’ve come a long way from those days and solar is no longer the fresh new kid in the hood.
-In fact, it’s a growing sector.
-You may or may not be surprised to know that, from 2018 to 2019, Australia’s solar industry’s average annual growth rate was 41.7% - crazy right!
-In fact, in 2020, 24% of Australia’s total electricity generation was from renewable energy sources, and as seen from the graph below, solar has been steadily growing since 2009.
+It was the technology everyone kept talking about but didn’t really understand - much like the movie ‘Inception’.
+We’ve come a long way from those days, and solar is no longer the fresh new kid in the hood.
+It’s a growing sector.
+You may or may not be surprised to know that, from 2018 to 2019, Australia’s solar industry’s average annual growth rate was 41.7%, In fact, in 2020, 24% of Australia’s total electricity generation was from renewable energy sources, and as seen from the graph below, solar has been steadily growing since 2009.

 Australian Electricity Generation from Renewable Sources

 Solar Energy along with E-vehicles, Geothermal, and Hydropower, have been listed by Project Drawdown as some of the key technologies needed to help us transition over to renewable energies.
 In an effort to help the world reach a point where levels of greenhouse gases in the atmosphere start to steadily decline.
 Bloom targets these investment areas in our portfolio (see full product disclosure here for more information).